-A maximum of 64 academic credit semester hours earned in a community/junior college may be applied toward a degree at William Carey University.
+A maximum of 64 semester hours (60 for the B.S.N.) earned in a community/junior college may be applied toward a degree at William Carey University.
 Once students have enrolled at William Carey University, they may not transfer a course from any other senior or community/junior college except by special permission of the vice president of academic affairs.
 William Carey University will accept transfer credit only from regionally accredited institutions or from a recognized accrediting agency.